Kotlin/dataframe/plugins/gradle/codegen/README.md

 ## DataFrame Gradle integration and annotation processing

-DataFrame Gradle plugin can generate type-safe accessors for your data for interfaces annotated with `@DataSchema` - **data schemas**, and infer data schemas from your data.
+DataFrame Gradle plugin can
+1. Generate type-safe accessors for your data for interfaces annotated with `@DataSchema` - **data schemas**
+2. Infer data schemas from your data.

 ### Setup
 #### Groovy DSL